 She was seated at the window when her eyes caught sight of his eyes.
 And for a moment everything slowed to slow motion as their spirits connected.
 She then made a little warm smile that made Oliver’s heart feel something nice, something like an extra heart beat.
 Something a little harder to put a finger on.
 And as the bus rolled way, Oliver was certain that that was the feeling he wanted to feel some other time for a long time.

 From that day onwards, Oliver made sure he was at the bus stop at the same time as the day when he first saw her.
 And many days he missed her.
-Then another day, when he had hung his head and the hope of not seeing her again was lost, he looked up and saw her again.
-By the window of the same bus.
-And this time, the seat next to her was not occupied and the bus was not rolling away.
+Then another day, when he had hung his head and the hope of seeing her again was lost, he looked up and she was there.
+By the window of the same damn bus.
+And this time, the seat next to her was not occupied, and the bus was not rolling away.
 He hopped onto it and settled next to Mildred.
 And he found that he could say hello without dying.
 And she said hello back.
 The bus rolled away, with Oliver seated next to Mildred and Mildred next to Oliver.
 And that was the start of their journey.

 The many nights of texting and calling that followed would take a toll on our young man.
 He would not sleep on time and he would spend his days thinking about her.
 He would spend ridiculous amounts on airtime and mobile data until he would run out of cash.
-He consistently dropped the ball at work and many times he did not shake the bushes like he was expected to.
+He consistently dropped the ball at work and many times he did not shake the bushes like he was supposed to.
 The only thing he managed to shake was his head while being corrected because of a silly mistake he had done.
-His boss would one day notice and inquire what was going on.
-Oliver explained.
-The big man understood, and offered some advice.
+His boss took note.
+One day he called him into his office and told him, “Have a seat, Oliver.”
+The suit wanted to know what was going on.
+Oliver truthfully explained.
+The suit understood, and offered some advice.
 Then Oliver concluded that even bosses fell in love!

 A few years later he asked her how she thought he performed that day on the bus, and she said “4 out of 10.
 You were rather shy.
 But very interesting.”
 And she added that it was the kind of interesting that made her want more.

-Oliver had dreamt many dreams.
+Oliver was a dreamer.
 If dreaming were a career that paid the way millenials imagine they should be paid on their first pay check, it would be his area of excellence.
-But in none of those dreams had he seen her going out with him.
+In none of his dreams he had he seen her going out with him.
 So he did not bother to ask her out.
 On the other hand, she kept on hoping that his next call or his next chat would sound something like, “Mildred, can we go out sometime this week?”
 But that never happened.
 She had observed that he was shy, and so she attributed not being asked out with his low confidence.
 But she never said anything, she continued to wait.

 He had never imagined wearing a suit.
 Not once, not ever.
 But on that day he was in a black 2-piece suit and black well-polished boots.
-“What colour for the lucky lady?” inquired a smiling woman who sold flowers.
-Oliver thought she also traded in bees, because the world had become a weird place where people bought weird things and called them pets, and there was a hole bunch of them (bees) buzzing around her.
+“What colour for the lucky lady?” inquired a short fat lady with a stained white apron.
+She sold flowers.
+She had this pleasant wide smile on her face that could thaw even the coldest of hearts.
+Oliver thought she also traded in bees, because the world had become a weird place where people bought weird things and called them pets.
 He did not know what colour would please Mildred, so he went for a girls’ default, pink.
 And she gave him a variety of pink and pink-ish flowers that really did not smell like anything special.
 A breeze from the ocean smelled better!

 Oliver had not been built for patience.
 But on that day he calmly waited a while, and a while longer.
 30 minutes later and she had not shown up.
 Neither had she called nor texted.
 He had seen in movies guys being stood up by girls, and the way this one was going he considered his fate the same as that of those boys.
 After he was vexed enough, he considered trashing the flowers in the nearest bin on his way home.
 But he stayed a bit longer.
 Why?
 He could not explain.